egor-tensin/sorting-algorithms/README.md

 You can test each of the algorithms above by passing a sequence of integer numbers to the corresponding script.
-Notice that you must invoke the scripts from the top-level directory using `python -m`.
-For example:

 ```
 > python -m algorithms.impl.heapsort 5 3 4 1 2